An overview of the skills which make you valuable.

 You should also be able to encapsulate Red Team knowledge, and deliver it in an individual or group training environment.
 You share what you know about the subject, and people can ask questions in real-time instead of trying to learn through inference in your operations.

 Example: Your Blue Team is having trouble analyzing tactics leveraging alternate data streams in Windows.
 You’d want to look at what you know about ADS, collect some threat actor tactics, and build that into a short deck you can use to present to a group of analysts.

 Skill Building: Practice explaining a topic you’re familiar with, like in a blog post or to friends with an interest in security.
 If your public speaking needs tweaking, everyone recommends Toastmasters, or you can submit a talk to a small local conference.

 Depends on what you want…

 An external (consulting) Red Team gives you the opportunity to learn from a large selection of organizations.
-And you’ll find the maturity, agility, and receptiveness to your input varies wildly between them.
-This is a great opportunity to learn and advance the state of your industry.
+You’ll find the maturity, agility, and receptiveness to your input varies wildly between them.
+This is a great opportunity to learn about, and advance the state of your industry.

-The work you do on a Red Team here is designed to get you in to and around inside nearly all of your clients.
+The work you do on a Red Team is designed to get you into and around inside nearly all of your clients.
 The feedback loop between you and the client’s defenders is usually superficial.
 You won’t get the opportunity to see how your client ticks, but it keeps you out of the politics and infighting of a business.